-Proposal Narrative: Pages 2-4
+Proposal Narrative: Pages 1-3

 The proposal narrative should be written by STUDENTS.
-Any font type or size is acceptable, so long as the proposal does not exceed 3 pages if formatted using 11-point Times New Roman font, single-spaced, with 1-inch margins.
-The proposal narrative must include an experiment name and the following three sections:
+Any font type is acceptable, so long as the proposal does not exceed 3 pages if formatted using 11-point Times New Roman font, single-spaced, with 1-inch margins.
+The proposal narrative must include an experiment name and the three sections below.
+DO NOT include hyperlinks to additional proposal information, files, or websites you have developed.
+This is beyond the 3-page limit.
+All links will be removed prior to judging.
+Citations, however, are acceptable.